peachy-ch/invisia/README.md

 This is an **unofficial Home Assistant integration** for the Invisia EV charging platform.

-It connects Home Assistant directly to the Invisia web backend, exposes charging and RFID data, and allows switching between **Optimized** and **Instant** charging modes.
+It connects Home Assistant to the Invisia web backend, exposes charging and RFID data, and allows switching between **Optimised** and **Immediate** charging modes.

-This integration is based on **observed and tested behaviour of the Invisia web application** (`https://app.invisia.ch`).
+This integration is based on **observed behaviour of the Invisia web application** (`https://app.invisia.ch`).
 Invisia does **not** publish official API documentation.

+⚠️ **All identifiers, IDs, emails, and examples in this document are fictitious.**

 ---